 - Increase donations by creating better communication and engagement with donors

-- Week 1 Learn to navigate the course website, download the week’s documents, and form partnerships.
+- Week 1 Learn to navigate the course website, and download the week’s documents.

 - Week 2 & 3 Clearly identify the community that you hope to work with in the nonprofit needs assessment.
 Read the document on participatory needs assessments and conduct an informal assessment with a few community members to uncover a real challenge.
 List the needs identified and organize them into a clearly described nonprofit challenge that you are going to solve with your project design.
 We want this as real as possible.